How can you use a small business server?

 • Compile a list of applications you plan to run on the server.

-• We’ll take our decades of experience and match you with the perfect server for your needs.
+• We’ll take our decades of experience and match you with the perfect small business server options for your needs.

 Just as you probably wouldn’t perform your own root canal or sell a house without a realtor, some things are just better left to the pros.